An optimal control model of mosquito reduction management in a dengue endemic region: Introduction

-We organize the rest of the paper as the following.
-In Section 2, we set up a mathematical model for depicting the dynamics of multi-age-segregated mosquito population based on indoor-outdoor life cycle classification.
-We add two control measures to the system in order to check how the population trajectories response to such control.
-In Section 3, we examine the biological meaningfulness of the model based on positivity of the system's solution and existence and stability of equilibria.
-So far we use plausible constant value for the control.
-In Section 4, we discuss the optimal control model which generates a time-variant control solving the proposed optimization problem.
-In seeking an optimal solution, we first use the so-called indirect method to generate state-adjoint-gradient systems of equations and then utilize a gradient-based method to solve the generated systems in an algorithmic workflow.
-As the rest of the paper, in Section 5, we do numerical tests for bringing forward some visualizations of the model.
+We organize the rest of the paper as follows.
+In Section 2, we set up a mathematical model capturing the dynamics of age-segregated mosquito population based on indoor-outdoor life cycle classification.
+We add two control measures to the system in order to check how the population trajectories respond to such control.
+In Section 3, we examine the biological meaningfulness of the model based on the positivity of the system's solution, also the existence and stability of equilibria.
+So far we use plausible constant values for the control measures.
+In Section 4, we discuss an optimal control model that generates time-variant control measures solving a proposed optimization problem.
+In seeking an optimal solution, we first use the indirect method to generate the state-adjoint-gradient system and then use the gradient method to solve the generated system in an algorithmic workflow.
+In Section 5, we do some numerical tests to bring forward visualizations of the model.